telerik/kendo-ui-core/docs/aspnet-mvc/helpers/grid/how-to/excel/multiple-grid-export.md

 # Export Multiple Grids to Excel

-The example below demonstrates how to export two Kendo UI Grids to the same Excel document.
-Each Grid is exported to a separate Excel sheet.
+To see the example on how to export multiple Kendo UI Grids to the same Excel document, refer to [this Visual Studio project](https://github.com/telerik/ui-for-aspnet-mvc-examples/tree/master/grid/miltiple-grid-excel).
+As a result, each Grid is exported to a separate Excel sheet.

-For more information on how to create Excel documents, refer to [this article]({% slug introduction_excelexport_kendoui %}#create-excel-document).

 > **Important**
 >
 > This project requires UI for ASP.NET MVC version 2014.3.1125 and later.
 Earlier versions do not have the `ExcelExport` event exposed through the fluent API.

-To see the example on how to export multiple Grids to Excel, refer to [this Visual Studio project](https://github.com/telerik/ui-for-aspnet-mvc-examples/tree/master/grid/miltiple-grid-excel).
+For more information on how to create Excel documents, refer to [this article]({% slug introduction_excelexport_kendoui %}#create-excel-document).

 ## See Also